mehulagg/gitlab/doc/ci/pipelines/settings.md

 ### Test coverage report badge

-You can define the regular expression for the [coverage report](#test-coverage-parsing) so that each job log is matched against.
+You can define the regular expression for the [coverage report](#test-coverage-parsing) that each job log is matched against.
 This means that each job in the pipeline can have the test coverage percentage value defined.